Pattern matching part 2

 Decomposing data types with pattern matching

-With our whirlwind intro to the parts of a data type behind us, we'll return to how to pattern match on the different data constructors of a given type.
+With our whirlwind intro to the parts of a data type behind us, we'll return to how to pattern match on a type.

 Let's say we wanted a function to tell us which utensils should be paired with a lunch order.
 We'll use the following types: